 Protect Yourself and Your Children

-- Report peeling or damaged paint to your landlord.
-Your landlord must safely fix peeling paint—it's the law!
-If this does not happen, call 311 for help.
+- Report peeling or damaged paint to your building owner.
+Building owners must safely fix peeling paint—it's the law!
+If this does not happen, call 311or go online to file a Lead Paint Complaint.

 - Keep children away from peeling paint and home repairs.